naturalis/nbclassify/html/orchid/README.rst

 It implements our "nbclassify" Python package for automated classification of images using artificial neural networks.
-The "nbclassify" Python package depends on our Python package for [image feature extraction][1].
-They both need to be installed for this app to work.
+The "nbclassify" Python package depends on our Python package for `image feature extraction
+<https://github.com/naturalis/feature-extraction>`_.
+They both need to be
+installed for this app to work.

 Quick start
 -----------